ekggg/getting-started/README.md

 **New to web development?**

 Widgets are comprised of three parts: functionality, markup, and styling.

-The functionality is in charge of; given the last state and this new information, what should be the new state of the widget?
-The markup is in charge of; given a certain state, what should be the structure of the widget?
-And finally, the styling in charge of; given a certain structure, how should that structure be styled to the end users?
+* **Functionality**: Given the previous state and new input, what should the widget's next state be?
+* **Markup**: Given a state, what should the widget's structure be?
+* **Styling**: Given a structure, how should it be presented to users?

 > [!NOTE]
 > If this sounds obvious / familiar that is because EKG.gg widgets are very